 Throughout the year the Early Years team work closely with the Year 1 staff moderating and viewing samples of work together.
 We liaise and hold regular discussions regarding each child to build a picture of where each child is at, their interests, strengths, areas for development and how the child learns best.
-Consistency and fidelity to a Phonics program, an Early Reading and Maths scheme ensures continuity of learning which aids the transition for all pupils in the specific areas.
+Consistency and fidelity to Red Rose Phonics, Early Reading and Maths scheme ensures continuity of learning which aids the transition for all pupils in the specific areas.
 The Year 1 staff during the summer term visit children in the Early Years area and once relationships have been built, Reception class visit the Year 1 learning environment for story and rhyme time to become familiar and comfortable within new surroundings and to continue to build relationships.
-The Year 1 staff and EYFS team plan and deliver a summer term project whereby the children in Reception and Year 1 learn together with the classes split to access both classrooms and outside learning environments over a two-week period.
 Parents are invited to an Information afternoon held by the Reception and Year 1 teacher in the summer term for parents to get to know Year 1 staff with the Reception staff present for familiarity.
-Outcomes from the EYFS Profile are shared with the receiving Year 1 teacher along with the child's end of year report that is shared with parents as a formal record of the child's achievements and level of development at the end of Reception year.
-All of the above allows for a smooth transition to Year 1 which has been a school priority since summer 2018.
+Outcomes from the EYFS Profile are shared with the Year 1 teacher along with the child's end of year report that is shared with parents as a formal record of the child's achievements and level of development at the end of Reception year.
+All of the above allows for a smooth transition to Year 1 which has been a school priority since Summer 2018.